Adoption Act 1958

 The Adoption Act 1958 (7 & 8 Eliz.
 2. c.
-5) was an Act of the Parliament of the United Kingdom that updated and consolidated the law relating to adoption.
+5) was an act of the Parliament of the United Kingdom that updated and consolidated the law relating to adoption.
 After receiving royal assent on 18 December 1958 it came into force on 1 April 1959, regulating requirements for adopters, requirements for adoption agencies and the procedure to be used when making or appealing a court decision on adoption.
-After the regulations on adoption procedure were sharply criticised, law in this area was reformed with the Adoption Act 1976, which repealed the 1958 Act.
+After the regulations on adoption procedure were sharply criticised, law in this area was reformed with the Adoption Act 1976, which repealed the 1958 act.

-Act
+Provisions

-The Act was created as a result of the report of the Hurst Committee, delivered in September 1954.
-The Act was given royal assent on 18 December 1958, and came into effect on 1 April 1959.
-New regulations for adoption were created based on the Act, and came into force on 17 April.
+The act was created as a result of the report of the Hurst Committee, delivered in September 1954.
+The act was given royal assent on 18 December 1958, and came into effect on 1 April 1959.
+New regulations for adoption were created based on the act, and came into force on 17 April.
 It repealed or consolidated many statutes relating to adoption, including the Adoption Act 1950 and the Children Act 1958.
 It made several changes to the law governing consent of the natural parents, qualifications of adopters, adoption procedure and the procedure used in cases where the adoption is disputed.

-Section 4 of the Act governs consent, and says that people no longer have to give their consent if they were liable to contribute to the child's maintenance via a court order or agreement - for example, the father of an illegitimate child who pays child support.
-The consent of a local authority or school which has taken a child in is also not required, although under the regulations set up by the Act they are to be consulted and given notice of the adoption procedure.
+Section 4 of the act governs consent, and says that people no longer have to give their consent if they were liable to contribute to the child's maintenance via a court order or agreement - for example, the father of an illegitimate child who pays child support.
+The consent of a local authority or school which has taken a child in is also not required, although under the regulations set up by the act they are to be consulted and given notice of the adoption procedure.
 If a person whose consent is normally required (such as a natural parent) consistently and repeatedly fails to discharge their duties as a parent or guardian, they also do not have to give their consent.

-The Hurst Committee recommended that the emphasis for adoption should be on married couples, but this was not set down in the Act.
+The Hurst Committee recommended that the emphasis for adoption should be on married couples, but this was not set down in the act.
 It was agreed that, except in certain special circumstances, single men should not be allowed to adopt children on their own.
 Joint adopters must be either 25 or at least 21 and the spouse of a 25-year-old, with this reduced to 21 in all circumstances if the adopter is a relative of the child.
 Medical reports must also be completed on the adopters if the child is below school leaving age, and similar (although far more detailed) reports must also be prepared for the child.